Snowflake-Labs/terraform-provider-snowflake/docs/guides/restoring_lost_data.md

+---
+page_title: "Restoring Lost Data"
+subcategory: ""
+description: |-

+---

 # Restoring Lost Data with Time-Travel

 If you've ever accidentally deleted important data either by using Terraform or by hand, there's still hope to recover the data.
 By using the Snowflake's Time-Travel feature, you can restore lost data and undo those accidental deletions.

 > Note: Currently, the recovery process is predominantly manual, relying on SQL commands and the Terraform CLI.
 We made a strategic decision not to integrate it as a provider feature at this time, as demand for this functionality was not significant.
 Following the release of V1, we intend to reassess the topic of data recovery and UNDROP functionality to explore potential integration into the provider, evaluating its necessity and feasibility.